ICRAR/ngas/doc/configuration.rst

 * *SysLog*: An integer indicating whether syslog logging is enabled (``1``) or disabled (``0``).
 * *SysLogPrefix*: The string used as prefix for all syslog messages.
+* *SysLogAddress*: The address where the syslog messages should be sent to.
+  If not specified a platform-dependent default value is used.